 Unique Parks for Fishing in Sonoma County

-Note that all anglers 16 years of age or older must carry a valid California sportfishing license.
-Other fishing regulations, as well as no-fishing areas, can change throughout the year, so it's a good idea to consult the latest regulations before a fishing trip.
-Visit wildlife.ca.gov for information on licensing, species, season, size, bag limit and more.
+Anglers 16 years of age and older must carry a valid California sportfishing license.
+Other fishing regulations, as well as no-fishing areas, can change throughout the year, so it’s a good idea to check the latest regulations before a fishing trip.
+Some parts of the Sonoma County coast are Marine Protected Areas (MPAs) where fishing is not allowed.
+Visit wildlife.ca.gov for information on licensing, seasons, and more.

 Russian River Fishing